 The texts are incredibly difficult to summarize in a few paragraphs, but they’re meant to help the deceased king unite his ba and ka, becoming one with Re for eternity.
 The emphasis is the transcendence of the flesh into spirit.

 The Pyramid Texts directly inspired New Kingdom texts such as the Am Duat, which were presented in a highly visual manner.
-As such, one can start to get a feel for what these original texts were about by studying the later ones.
+As such, one can more easily get a feel for what these original texts were about by studying the later ones.

 The Coffin Texts